pyDataVis/pyDataVis/docs/pyDataVis.md

 If you need more information, feel free to contact me at: palphonse@wanadoo.fr

+## Testing
+To see almost every script commands in action you can run the self tests with the 'Run tests' option in Help menu.

 # Loading data in pyDataVis

 The text data is always loaded first in the *Text editor window* before been processed.
 Then pyDataVis tries to decode the data.
 If successfull it will plot the curves.